 Before you start your list, you will want to have all the recipes in front of you.
 Having them on paper in front is the easiest way, but you can also just have all the tabs pulled up on your computer or your recipe book in front of you with all the pages marked.

-Now that you have all of the ingredients written down, go through and find the duplicates from each recipe and mark them off (leaving only the first one).
+Now that you have all of the ingredients written down for all of your meals, go through and find the duplicates from each recipe and mark them off (leaving only the first one).

 Next, go through your kitchen and mark off any ingredients you already have.
+No need to buy them if they are always in your apartment, right?
 This is also a good time to check if you have all your pantry staples (eggs, milk butter, bread, any food you eat on a regular basis) that may not be on your list.

 Now is the time to make your grocery list.
 Take your scratch paper with all the ingredients and organize the remaining ingredients into a list.
 I like to organize my list into sections (freezer, refrigerated, canned, produce and other).
 You can make up your own sections based off your preferences.
 This step will come in handy when you get to the grocery store so that you're not running around, having to come back to aisles multiple times, and missing items.

 This is the most important step and cannot be skipped if you want a successful shopping trip!
-EAT before you go.
+Eat before you go.
 I repeat...EAT before you go.
-Going to a grocery store on an empty stomach never ends well.
+Going to a grocery store on an empty stomach never ends well; you end up buying way more food than you need, and if you're into saving money, you will need to buy only what you need.
 Make sure your stomach is full so you don't impulse buy too many Oreos.

 Your ready to shop!
 The most important thing to do while shopping is to stick to your list.
 Shopping can be tricky with all the yummy treats around you, but keep your money saving goal in mind and stick to your list.